lucialand/lucia-docs/docs/essentials/componentScope.md

 Lucia.init();
 ```

-If you need to access [Lucia's state](/docs/essentials/accessingLuciaState) but also initialize, use the `l-use` directive in combination with `Lucia.use`.
+If you need to access [Lucia's state](/docs/essentials/accessingLuciaState), use the `l-use` directive in combination with `Lucia.use(...)`.
+Declaring a Lucia scope in JavaScript automatically initializes it, so if you want initialize at a later time, prepare the view object beforehand.

 ```html
 <div l-use="HelloWorld">